Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 NINE — Keyline or Armature Drawing

-This approach owes much to skeletal anatomy drawing.
+This drawing idea owes much to skeletal anatomy drawing.
 Artists who have that knowledge often find it a useful technique, and those who don’t can find it an introduction to that fascinating study.

 It is an approach that is very useful for drawing gesture and movement, but even a static subject such as a building has a ‘skeleton’ and a plant or flow of water has a direction line of movement so it is applicable to those subjects too!
 Remember, keylines describe the structure not the outline, as that sits over the musculature.